-Study Meditation for Students: Short Focus Routines Before, During, and After Studying
+Study Meditation for Students: Short Resets for Classes, Exams, and Study Sessions

-A study meditation for students is a short mindfulness or breathing practice used before, during, or after studying to help attention settle without pressure.
-It will not guarantee better grades, but it can make it easier to notice distractions, reset, and return to the next study task.
+Myth: study meditation has to make you perfectly calm before it “counts.”
+For students, it is usually much simpler: a short mindfulness or breathing practice before, during, or after studying that helps attention settle without adding more grade pressure.
+It will not guarantee better marks, but it can make distractions easier to spot and the next study step easier to re-enter.

-> Definition: Study meditation is a practical, secular focus routine that trains students to notice wandering attention and gently return to studying.
+> Definition: Study meditation is a practical, secular focus routine that helps students notice when attention has wandered and return to the study task with less self-criticism.

 - Use meditation before studying to create a clear starting ritual, not to force a certain mood.